Forensics

 Footwear Impression

-Crime scene investigation – a footprint of criminal.
+Crime scene investigation - the footprint of a criminal.

 Impressions left by footwear at a crime scene can be used as evidence in an investigation.
 In some cases, footwear impressions can reveal substantial information.
 The type of shoe, the pattern of footprints left behind, and types of surfaces (mud, sand, a biological fluid) can all be important clues.
 Let the pros show you how to perform impression casting–just one of the techniques found in our kits.